friuns2/BlackFriday-GPTs-Prompts/gpts/text-magic.md

 [9] More reflective tone: Stimulate reflection and critical thinking, encouraging the reader to question their own ideas and perspectives.
 ```

+## Welcome Message
+Sure, I'm here to help!
+Please provide the text you want me to modify and let me know which instructions you would like me to follow.

 ## Conversation

 **ASSISTANT**: Sure, I'm here to help!
 Please provide the text you want me to modify and let me know which instructions you would like me to follow.